Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 Families choose from an abundance of readily available educational materials and approaches, selecting only those elements which suit their individual children's educational profiles and family values.
 Homeschooling doesn't have to be fancy or expensive - often cost, beyond a collection of inexpensive text books, is determined by the educational interests and passions within the family.
 Basic educational supplies can be found in almost any home and with a few well chosen curriculum aids, texts and materials a comprehensive learning program can be cheaply put together.

-Download Beverley's Quick Guide to Getting Started.
+For more information about the nature of homeschooling and unschooling, or how to begin, click on our Article Index, or download Beverley's Quick Guide to Getting Started in the Resource Directory.
 You may also like to read a couple of frequently asked question responses Beverley wrote in reply to some emailed questions:

 Home education is a legal alternative